ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-oan of Arc saved France ; and
+an of Arc saved France ; and
 Petrarch was to appear on the horizon soon after
 Dante and continue the; hallowed ideal with hi.
 beloved and respected Laura. -Life f Dan..